1. Home: Explore careers

 Other Routes

-You can complete British Sign Language (BSL) qualifications with a professional body like Signature or the Institute of British Sign Language.
-These organisations offer qualifications from introductory level up to level 6.
+You can complete British Sign Language (BSL) qualifications with a professional body like Signature.
+Qualifications start from introductory level up to level 6.

 It is recommended that you work towards a Level 6 Certificate in British Sign Language, if you want be a BSL teacher.